wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

 4. Cut and strip ~5/16" (~8 mm) from the end of the wire.
 5. Connect the wire to the VH-109 "12V" Weidmuller terminals.

-.. note:: The radio can additionally be powered by :term:PoE to create a more redundant connection.
+.. note:: The radio can additionally be powered by :term:`PoE` to create a more redundant connection.

 ## Pneumatics Power (Optional)